🎮

 If this review pulls you in, the fastest next rabbit hole is R40XX and BATLEXP G350, because those are the products most likely to clarify whether R40S Pro is your real match or just your current curiosity.

 R40S Pro does not yet have a clean average market price, which makes the buying case more fluid than the hardware itself.
-Retro handhelds are almost never judged in isolation; they are judged against the five other devices sitting one tab away in a buyer's browser.
+Price does not just change whether a device feels affordable.
+It changes what kinds of flaws buyers are willing to forgive.

 Availability is part of the value story too.
 A strong handheld with sketchy storefronts or inconsistent launch timing can still become a frustrating buy.